 - These incomes are added together to determine a combined child support income.

-- Each parent’s income percentage is calculated by dividing their incomes by the combined total.
+- Each parent’s cost percentage is calculated using the care and cost table.

 - Using the care and cost table, each parent’s cost percentage is calculated.